GyozaLion/HoseLs/README.md

 # Firefighting Hose Script

-This script provides a realistic firefighting experience in GTA V, allowing players with specific jobs to equip and use a water hose.
+This script provides a realistic firefighting experience in Fivem with QBCore Framework, allowing players with specific jobs to equip and use a water hose.
 The hose can only be used near designated vehicles.

 ## Features